Jschueller18/personal-potions-v2/supabase/README.md

 ## Overview

-This directory contains the Supabase database migrations to convert from the dual database approach (Supabase auth + Prisma surveys) to a single unified Supabase database.
+This directory contains the Supabase database migrations that successfully converted from a dual database approach (Supabase auth + Prisma surveys) to a single unified Supabase database.
 This migration maintains **zero data loss** and preserves complete V1 calculation framework compatibility.

+**✅ MIGRATION STATUS: COMPLETED** - All Prisma dependencies removed, application running on pure Supabase architecture.

 ## Migration Files